dharmeshkakadia/dharmeshkakadia-2.github.io/_drafts/presto-hdinsight.md

 # Presto Use Cases

-An obvious use case for Presto is for traditional data anlysis similar to SQL-on-Hadoop and Spark-SQL.
+An obvious use case for Presto is for traditional data analysis similar to SQL-on-Hadoop and Spark-SQL.
 Like other engines, Presto support both SQL and UDFs.
-Presto supprts wide range of [inbuilt and user defined functions](https://prestodb.io/docs/current/functions.html).
+Presto supports wide range of [inbuilt and user defined functions](https://prestodb.io/docs/current/functions.html).
 The SQL syntax is similar to Hive and Spark SQL syntax and should make you feel home.
 Presto even has a [migration guide from Hive](https://prestodb.io/docs/current/migration/from-hive.html). :) Presto JDBC/ODBC drivers allow you to connect to wide range of tools like [Tableu](https://prestodb.io/docs/current/installation/tableau.html) easily.
-Presto is also well suited for powering analytics dashboards and has [client libraries](https://prestodb.io/resources.html) in your favrioute language, if you prefer to talk programmatically.
+Presto is also well suited for powering analytics dashboards and has [client libraries](https://prestodb.io/resources.html) in your favorite language, if you prefer to talk programmatically.
 And while we are at it, the auto-complete in presto CLI is pretty dope!
 Oh and did I mention how cool (and detailed) the presto UI is ?

 ![prestoui.png]({{site.baseurl}}/images/prestoui.png)